5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ### Step 7: Create a streaming MBS Distribution Session for pull operation on the DASH manifest

+This tests the STREAMING distribution mode for *PULL*ed DASH manifest file (MPD).
+This executes the following highlighted steps from MBS User Service provisioning using the command line to perform the actions that the MBSF would otherwise perform.

 ```mermaid
 ---
 title: "MBS User Service Creation: PULL STREAMING Distribution Session creation on the MBSTF"